eksperimental/beam_langs_meta_data/README.md

 Feel free to open up an issue <https://github.com/eksperimental/beam_langs_meta_data/issues> with your request.

+## Development

+Install the repository locally.
+You can run the validations by running:

+`mix validate` which is an alias for:

+- `mix format --check-formatted`
+- `mix dialyzer`
+- `mix docs`
+- `mix credo`

+Run tests by executing:
+`mix test`

 ## Future Plans

-Soon, this information will automatically be updated and released as a new package version as soon as soon as a new Elixir version is released.
+Soon, this information will automatically be updated and released as a new package version as soon as a new Elixir version is released.

 I am planning to include the information for all Erlang/OTP releases.